demisto/content-docs/docs/tutorials/tut-setup-dev-codespace.md

 and will allow you to access your Codespace from any computer, continuing your work from where you left off.

 ### Cost and Limitations
-GitHub offers a free quota for Codespaces (which is higher for GitHub Pro users) that you can utilize for developing XSOAR content.
+GitHub offers a free quota for Codespaces (which is higher for GitHub Pro users) that you can utilize for developing Cortex XSOAR content.

 The quota is calculated based on the number of hours your Codespace is actively running.